 Traditional African Beliefs

-Traditional African beliefs are much older than, and have been practiced in Zimbabwe longer than, any other religion in the country.
+Traditional African beliefs are much older and have been practiced in Zimbabwe longer than any other religion in the country.
 There is the Shona and Ndebele religions in which God is seen as the creator of the universe and is believed to be involved in the everyday lives of people.
-People communicate with God (Mwari in Shona, uMlimu in Ndebele) through their decades ancestors (Vadzium in Shona, Amadhlozi in Ndebele).
-These deceased ancestors are though to make up an invisible community that around the living and their descendants, looking over them.
-Both religion have spirit mediums that can communicate with the deceased, though in Shona there are also evil spirits call Ngizo, whom witches can communicate with.
-In the Mwali religion they are most well know for their yearly pilgrimage to the Matobo Hills, where a delegation go to the Njelele Shrine their and ask Mwali to make rain.
-There is also the Unhu religion that emphasizes humanist philosophy and the Religion of the San who believed that their is a spirit world along side our world.
+People communicate with God (Mwari in Shona, uMlimu in Ndebele) through their deceased ancestors (Vadzium in Shona, Amadhlozi in Ndebele).
+These deceased ancestors are thought to make up an invisible community that around the living and their descendants, looking over them.
+Both religions have spirit mediums that can communicate with the deceased, though in Shona there are also evil spirits call Ngizo, whom witches can communicate with.
+In the Mwali religion, they are most well known for their yearly pilgrimage to the Matobo Hills, where a delegation goes to the Njelele Shrine there and ask Mwali to make rain.
+There is also the Unhu religion that emphasizes humanist philosophy and the religion of the San who believed that there is a spirit alongside our world.
 Currently, Traditional African Beliefs are practiced by 11% of Zimbabwe's population.

 Baha'i, Hindu, Orthodox Christian, Latter Day Saints, and Others

 The first Zimbabwean immigrants to have followed the Baha'i religion settled in Zimbabwe in 1953, but it would be two years before someone native to Zimbabwe converted to their religion.
-In 1970, the first national administrative body for the church was set up and their are now several Baha'i growth centers in certain cities.
+In 1970, the first national administrative body for the church was set up and there are now several Baha'i growth centers in certain cities.
 Zimbabwe has a small Buddhist community that has been thriving, relatively speaking, in the last two decades.
 Hinduism in Zimbabwe is mainly confined to the capital of Harare, though there are also branches in the cities of Bulawayo and Mutare.
-Judaism has been in Zimbabwe since the early 1900s, when Jewish settlements where established.
-Currently, there are two Jewish communal centers and three synagogues in the country.
+Judaism has been in Zimbabwe since the early 1900s when Jewish settlements were established.
+Currently, there are two Jewish community centers and three synagogues in the country.

 Religious Beliefs In Zimbabwe